 There are Confidential Resources on campus and in the community available to individuals not wishing to make a make a report to the University.
+A list of confidential resources is provided on the University's Title IX website and brochures and all Title IX trainings include information about confidential resources.
 The University respects the privacy interests of all individuals.
 All information reported will be shared only with those University employees who will assist in the investigation and/or resolution of the complaint.